danielokoruwa111-lang/Customer_Complaint_Analysis/README.md

 Name: count, dtype: Int64
 ```

-To gain insight, I used the below:
+To gain insight, I used the below to visualize:
 ```
 top_5_issues = df['Issue'].value_counts().head(5)